 How will roadside drug testing work?

 Police will conduct a preliminary oral fluid test through the window of your vehicle, much like they do with roadside alcohol testing.
 You will be required to lick the test pad of the device, and the result will be known in about 5 minutes.
-If you test negative to this test you will be able to drive away.
-However, if you test positive to the first test, you will have to go with a Police officer and provide an oral fluid sample in the Police support vehicle.
-This second test should take about 20 minutes.
-If you test positive to the second test, you will be prohibited from driving for 24 hours, and the remaining portion of your oral fluid sample from this test will be sent to the State’s analytical laboratory, confirmatory analysis.
-If you test positive to this test, you will be issued a Court Attendance Notice within a few weeks of your roadside drug test with the charge of driving with the presence of an illicit drug.
-At this point, you will need to get a lawyer.
+If the result returns a negative reading, you will be entitled to drive away.
+However, if you test positive to the initial test, you must partake in a secondary test.
+This test will take about 20 minutes and will involve you providing an oral fluid sample.
+In the event that the test does return a positive reading, you will not be allowed to drive for 24 hours and the remaining portion of your oral fluid sample will be analysed by the State’s analytical laboratory.
+If the laboratory confirms a positive reading to a prohibited drug, you will be issued with a Court Attendance Notice within a couple of weeks requiring you to answer to the charge of driving with the presence of an illicit substance.
+You must now receive professional legal advice.

-- The penalty for a first offence is a maximum $1,100 fine and three (minimum) to six months (maximum) licence disqualification.
+- The maximum penalty for a first offence is a fine of $1,100.00 as well as a licence disqualification period of three (minimum) to six (maximum) months.

-- The penalty for a second or subsequent offence is a maximum $2,200 fine and licence disqualification for minimum six months up to an unlimited period.
+- The maximum penalty for a second or subsequent offence is a fine of $2,200.00 and a licence disqualification period of six months to a term for six to twelve months.

-- If a person refuses to be tested at the roadside, they can be fined $1,100.
-They will also have to accompany a Police officer to the Police truck where they will have to provide a sample of their oral fluid.
-If they refuse to provide an oral fluid sample, a maximum fine of $3,300 applies, plus licence disqualification for a minimum of six months.
-A driver who refuses to be tested can also be prohibited from driving for 24 hours by Police.
+- If you refuse to comply with the roadside test, you will be fined $1,100.00.
+You must also accompany a Police officer to the Police truck whereby you must provide a sample of their oral fluid.
+If you further refuse to provide a sample, a maximum fine of $3,300.00 applies.
+You will also be disqualified from driving for a minimum period of six months and prohibited by Police from driving for 24 hours.

 What happens if you are unable to provide an oral fluid sample?

-A person who has genuinely attempted, but is unable to provide a sample of their oral fluid, will be required by Police to provide a sample of blood.
-The person will be taken by Police to a hospital to have the blood sample taken.
-The state’s analytical laboratory will analyse the sample for the presence of any drug.
-If the individual refuses to provide a blood sample, a maximum $3,300 fine applies.
+An individual who genuinely attempts and is unable to provide a sample of their oral fluid will be required to provide a sample of blood.
+The individual will be transported to hospital under Police guard for the purposes of a blood test.
+This sample will then be analysed by the State’s analytical laboratory for the presence of any illegal drug.
+The maximum penalty for refusing to provide a blood sample is a $3,300.00 fine.

 What about other illicit drugs?

-Drivers found to be impaired by any illicit drug can currently be prosecuted under the ‘drive whilst under the influence’ offence.
-There is also a new offence of drive with the presence of cocaine or morphine (heroin) in blood or urine.
-However drivers will not be randomly tested for these drugs.
+Drivers who have been deemed impaired by any illicit drug can be charged with the criminal offence of driving whilst under the influence or drive with the presence of cocaine or other opiate substances (in blood or urine).
+It is important to be aware that drivers will not be tested for these drugs.

 Can drivers be charged with both drug and alcohol offences?